View MapView Map

 1Visit Waterford Treasures

 Uncover the story of Ireland’s oldest city, founded by the Vikings in 914 AD, at Waterford Treasures.
-Five attractions, each set in historic buildings, the King of the Vikings, Medieval Museum, Bishop’s Palace Museum, Irish Museum of Time and Irish Silver Museum are all within minutes’ walk of each other in Waterford City’s Viking Triangle.
+Five attractions, each set in historic buildings, the King of the Vikings, the Medieval Museum, Bishop’s Palace Museum, the Irish Museum of Time and the Irish Silver Museum are all within minutes’ walk of each other in Waterford city’s Viking Triangle.
 Marvel at 9th century Viking warrior armour and the largest collection of Waterford Glass in the world, while costumed actors guide you through the story of Waterford from 1700 to the 1970s.

 The grand interiors at the Bishop's Palace Museum

-Visit the Bishop's Palace Museum in Waterford City's Viking Triangle.
+Visit the Bishop's Palace Museum in Waterford city's Viking Triangle.

 2King of the Vikings Virtual Reality Experience